-Entering the Competition
+Entering the competition

-Booking onto an event
+Booking onto an event:

 - All bookings are made online via the IAPS website. - Only a member of school staff with a school email address can book onto an event. - If your chosen location is fully booked, please join the waiting list.
-Should a space become available, we will contact you to offer you the space.
+Should space become available, we will contact you to offer you the space.
 There is no guarantee we can find schools an event to attend.

-Eligibility
+Eligibility:

-- All competitors must attend an IAPS School. - Competitors ages is taken from 1st September. - Only competitors who are part of the Prep School are eligible to take part.
-Competitors in Year 7 and Year 8 who are part of the Senior School are not eligible to take part in U12 and U13 events. - Only competitors who are part of the Prep School are eligible to take part. - Pupils can only participate in one age group throughout the competition.
+- All competitors must attend an IAPS School. - Competitors ages are taken from 1st September. - Only competitors who are part of the Prep School are eligible to take part.
+Competitors in Year 7 and Year 8 who are part of the Senior School are not eligible to take part in U12 and U13 events. - Pupils can only participate in one age group throughout the competition.
 The competition is defined as both qualifying events and the finals. - All schools must bring first aid and additional first aid might be provided.

-Terms & conditions
+Terms & conditions: